 Article 57.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning Bylaws Section 2230 Use Regulation Schedule as follows:
+To see if the Town will vote to amend the Zoning By-laws Section 2230 Use Regulation Schedule as follows:

-Modify the following uses in the Principal Use Table to read as follows:
+Modify the uses in the Principal Use Table to read as follows:

 2230.
 Use Regulation Schedule.

 PRINCIPAL USE RA НС GB V 1A 1B AP

 A. RESIDENTIAL

 Townhouse development SP SP' SP SP N N N